openpharma/staged.dependencies/README.md

 - Given a branch name `a@b@c@d@main`, `staged.dependencies` checks for branches in each repository in the following order:
 `a@b@c@d@main`, `b@c@d@main`, `c@d@main`, `d@main` and `main`.
-- Suppose one implements a new feature called `feature1` that involves `repoB, repoC` with the dependency graph `repoA --> repoB --> repoC`, where `repoA` is an additional upstream dependency.
+- Suppose one implements a new feature on a branch called `feature1` that involves `repoB, repoC` with the dependency graph `repoA --> repoB --> repoC`, where `repoA` is an additional upstream dependency.
 One then notices that `feature1` requires a fix in `repoB`, so one creates a new branch `fix1@feature1@main` on `repoB`.
 The setup can be summarized as follows: